stepheneb/cfa-own-electron/readme.md

 git log --pretty=short v1.0.0-beta.4...v1.0.0-beta.5
 ```

-If the release workflow fails delete the most recent tag from both local and remote repositories.
+If the release workflow fails and the failure is caused by an error in the application delete the most recent tag from both local and remote repositories.

 ```
 git tag -d v1.0.0-beta.5